microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Microsoft.Graph.Security.md

 Represents an attack simulation training campaign in a tenant.

 ### [Get-MgSecurityAttackSimulationAutomation](Get-MgSecurityAttackSimulationAutomation.md)
-Represents simulation automations created to run on a tenant.
+Represents simulation automation created to run on a tenant.

 ### [Get-MgSecurityAttackSimulationAutomationRun](Get-MgSecurityAttackSimulationAutomationRun.md)
 A collection of simulation automation runs.